lookit/lookit-docs/docs/source/researchers-condition-assignment.rst

 3. Randomizer frames
 ~~~~~~~~~~~~~~~~~~~~~~

-To do this, you can use a special frame called a
+You can also use a special frame called a
 **randomizer** to select an appropriate sequence of frames for a
 particular trial.
 A randomizer frame is automatically expanded to a list
 of frames, so that for instance you can specify your 12 looking-time